MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/replication-error-8524.md

 ### Run `DCDIAG /TEST:DNS` on the source DC + destination DC

-`DCDIAG /TEST:DNS` performs seven different tests to quickly vet the DNS health of a domain controller.
-This test is NOT run as part of the default execution of DCDIAG.
+`DCDIAG /TEST:DNS` does seven different tests to quickly vet the DNS health of a domain controller.
+This test isn't run as part of the default execution of DCDIAG.

-1. Sign in to the console of the destination domain controllers logging the 8524 events with Enterprise Admin credentials.
+1. Sign in with Enterprise Admin credentials to the console of the destination domain controllers that log the 8524 events.
-2. Open an administrative privileged CMD prompt and run `DCDIAG /TEST:DNS /F` on the DC logging the 8424 status AND the source DC that the destination DC is replicating from.
+2. Open an administrative privileged CMD prompt, and then run `DCDIAG /TEST:DNS /F` on the DC logging the 8424 status AND the source DC that the destination DC is replicating from.

     To run DCDIAG against all DCs in a forest, type `DCDIAG /TEST:DNS /V /E /F:<File name.txt>`.